 Child rates apply for 5 - 14 years

-The TSS Earnslaw will undergo annual maintenance mid May 2017 - late June 2017.
+The TSS Earnslaw will undergo annual maintenance June 2018 - early July 2018.
 During this period departures do NOT operate

 Independent cyclists MUST be fully self sufficient with mountain bike, food, drink, repair kit, clothing (including safety helmet) for their day trip, as there are no shops or services